tomjcleveland/nyt-scraper/README.md

   WHERE uri='nyt://article/965c72e1-4f41-53a8-96dd-f1925388aea1'
   GROUP BY 1
   ORDER BY 1 DESC
-),
-runningtotal AS (
-  SELECT
-    minute,
-    SUM(count) OVER (ORDER BY minute) AS totalcount FROM totalperhour
 )
 SELECT
   minutecounts.minute,
   headline,
-  SUM(count) OVER (PARTITION BY headline ORDER BY minutecounts.minute), runningtotal.totalcount
+  minutecounts.count AS count,
+  totalperhour.count AS total
 FROM minutecounts
-JOIN runningtotal ON runningtotal.minute=minutecounts.minute;
+JOIN totalperhour ON totalperhour.minute=minutecounts.minute;
 ```